Rosamunde: The play

-The text version of Chézy's original play, in four acts, as premiered with Schubert's music, is lost.
-However, a later modified version of the play, in five acts, was discovered in the State Library of Württemberg, and was published in 1996.
-Fragmentary autograph sources relating to the first version of the play have been recovered, too.
+Rosamunde, Fürstin von Zypern (Rosamunde, Princess of Cyprus) is a play in four acts by Helmina von Chézy, which is primarily known for the incidental music which Franz Schubert composed for it.
+The premiere of the play took place on 20 December 1823 in Vienna at the Theater an der Wien, but it was not a success.
+The text of the original play by von Chézy is lost.
+A modified version in five acts was discovered in the State Library of Württemberg and was published in 1996.
+Fragmentary autograph sources relating to the original play have been recovered.

+Plot

 The story concerns the attempt of Rosamunde, who was brought up incognito as a shepherdess by the mariner's widow Axa, to reclaim her throne.
 The long-established governor Fulgentius (Fulvio in the revised version), who already has Rosamunde's parents on his conscience, attempts to thwart Rosamunde, initially by intrigue, then by a marriage proposal and finally by an attempt at poisoning.
-Rosamunde, whose claim is backed by a deed in her father's hand, enjoys the support of Cypriots and the Cretan Prince Alfonso, her intended husband.
-Finally, all the attempts of Fulgentius fail; he dies by his own poison, and Rosamunde ascends the throne.
+Rosamunde, whose claim is backed by a deed in her father's hand, enjoys the support of the Cypriots and the Cretan Prince Alfonso, her intended husband.
+All the attempts of Fulgentius fail; he dies by his own poison, and Rosamunde ascends the throne.